piotrulo022/US-Flights-webapp/README.md

 ## Local deployment (requires python)

-Open your favourite shell in your favourite terminal emulator and :
+Open your favourite terminal emulator and follow these steps:

 1. clone the repository
 ```bash